Understanding the Mechanism of Deferrable Functions¶

 Generally, inside a sanity function, it is a preferable to use the non-deferrable version of a function, if that exists, since you avoid the extra overhead and bookkeeping of the deferring mechanism.

-Deferrable Sanity Functions¶
+Ready to Go Deferrable Functions¶

 Python allows you to create functions that will be evaluated lazily.